Monday to Friday from 8 a.m. to 7 p.m. and Saturday from 8 a.m. to 3 p.m.

 Being dysplastic is not a “catastrophe” or a “fatality”, it is a serious pathology but solutions exist.
 We must be careful not to make shortcuts like: a dysplastic dog is promised a miserable life or an inability to move...

 If hip dysplasia is well monitored and the right decisions are made as it progresses, a dysplastic dog can live a full, GOOD quality life.
 Properly managed dysplasia is not likely to become a cause for euthanasia.
+The implementation of physiotherapy in prevention, treatment or in addition to certain surgical interventions has made it possible to progress in the management of this pathology and to considerably improve the quality of life of affected animals.

 The course of the consultation for hip dysplasia in dogs:

+The principle of the consultation consists of doing at least an orthopedic examination and hip X-rays.
+At the end of this, specific x-rays and hip arthroscopy are sometimes proposed and performed under anesthesia.
 When surgery is necessary, it is often rescheduled for a date close to the diagnostic consultation.
 The surgeries that we perform the most, in well-targeted cases, are pubic symphysiodesis, double pelvis osteotomy and hip excision accompanied by treatment in our physiotherapy department.

 The prognosis: